photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 (c) Storage Type: HDD, SSD, RAID, USB, Network Storage,...

-(d) anything else that might be helpful
+(d) Anything else that might be helpful to know?

 *Always provide device, memory, and storage details if you have a backend, performance, import, or indexing issue.*